GetStream/whatsApp-clone-compose/README.md

 ## ✍️ Technical Content

-If you're interested in the overall architecture, each layer, and Compose themes that are used in this project, check out **[Build a real-time WhatsApp Clone With Jetpack Compose](https://getstream.io/blog/build-whatsapp-clone/)**.
+If you're interested in the overall architecture, each layer, and Compose themes that are used in this project, check out **[Build a Real-Time WhatsApp Clone With Jetpack Compose](https://getstream.io/blog/build-whatsapp-clone/)**.

 ## 📲 Download APK
 Go to the [Releases](https://github.com/GetStream/whatsapp-clone-compose/releases) to download the latest APK.